subugoe/operandi/ExampleWorkflows/Nextflow/README.md

 Inside this folder there are an `input` and an `output` folder.
 The `input` folder consists of 3 files, 2 of which (`input_1.txt` and `input_2.txt`) are used as an input by the workflow.

-The content of the `input_1.txt` are the even integer numbers from 0 to 48 (inclusive).
+The content of the `input_1.txt` is the even integer numbers from 0 to 48 (inclusive).
-The content of the `input_2.txt` are the odd integer numbers from 1 to 49 (inclusive).
+The content of the `input_2.txt` is the odd integer numbers from 1 to 49 (inclusive).

 The `multiplier_process.nf` and `multuplier_process_dsl.nf` files represent the same workflow.
 The main difference is that the second file has DSL 2 enabled which provides a syntax extension that enables: